 \section{Concluding Remarks}

-The evolution of linear-algebra tools for Koopman analysis, such as DMD, extended DMD, kernel DMD, VAMPnet, and DPNet, mirrors that of CCA and its kernel and maximal-correlation variants.
-Leveraging recent advances in learning singular functions, we present a new method and a unified learning/inference framework that avoid unstable decompositions and train efficiently with standard mini-batch gradients.
+The evolution of linear-algebraic tools for Koopman analysis, such as DMD, extended DMD, kernel DMD, VAMPnet, and DPNet, mirrors that of CCA and its kernel and maximal-correlation variants.
+The LoRA framework for Koopman operator can be similarly understood as an adoption of the recent advances in correlation analysis and representation learning, which can naturally avoid unstable decompositions and train efficiently with standard mini-batch gradients.
 Across diverse benchmarks, LoRA variants deliver superior singular subspaces, eigenfunctions, long-horizon forecasts, and scalability, establishing a practical, reliable path for data-driven modeling of complex dynamics.
-Further gains are expected as deep learning methods and hardware continue to improve.

-\textbf{Limitations.} Future work should address the current scarcity of neural architectural search methods and deep learning theory for learning stochastic dynamical systems.
-Further investigation into LoRA's specific influence on deep learning optimization is also warranted.